mike-lawrence/ez/README.md

 ## Note:

-To automatically download and install the very latest ez code any time you run a given R script, install the `devtools` library (`install.packages('devtools')`) then put the following at the top of your script:
+To automatically download and install the very latest ez code any time you run a given R script, install the `devtools` library (`install.packages('devtools')`; windows users will also have to install Rtools, http://cran.r-project.org/bin/windows/Rtools/, and install devtools via `install.packages('devtools',type='source')`) then put the following at the top of your script:

     library(devtools)
     dev_mode()